-- The gender gap in overall social participation has continued to narrow in 2022, to 10 percentage points, compared to 13 percentage points in 2019.
-This was due to a slight narrowing of the gender gap in club membership and event attendance, to 10 percentage points and 1 percentage point respectively. - An 8 percentage point gap in recreational walking existed between men and women, with women more likely to walk for recreation.
-The gap remained the same as in 2019 after narrowing from a 12 point gap in 2015. - Women (38%) were more likely than men (35%) to be classified as highly active the same gender gap existed in 2019. - Men are more likely to participate socially in sport however the gender gap in social participation narrowed to 10 percentage points in 2022, compared to 13 points in 2019.
+- An 8 percentage point gap in recreational walking existed between men and women, with women more likely to walk for recreation.
+The gap remained the same as in 2019 after narrowing from a 12 point gap in 2015. - Women (38%) were more likely than men (35%) to be classified as highly active the same gender gap existed in 2019. - Men are more likely to participate socially in sport however the gender gap in social participation narrowed to 7 percentage points in 2022, compared to 13 points in 2019.
 This is due to a slight narrowing of the gender gap in club membership and event attendance, to 10 points and 2 points respectively. - Women (26%) were more likely than men (21%) to report having experienced some form of verbal or physical harassment from someone else when exercising.
 Among those who experienced harassment during sport, exercise, or walking, 39% of women reported making some changes to their activity such as when or where they participated.
 In contrast, only 17% of men reported the same.